Configuring the pfSense Firewall for Our VirtualBox Lab

 5. Source: Any

-6. Destination: Isolated net
+6. Destination: Any

-7. Description: Block packets to Isolated network
+7. Description: Block everything else

 AD_LAB Desired End-State